GyanviGupta17/GyanviGupta17/README.md

 ## Hi there 👋
 # Hi, I'm Gyanvi Gupta 👋

-🎓 Pre-final year Computer Science student at SRM Institute of Science and Technology.
+🎓 Final year Computer Science student at SRM Institute of Science and Technology.

 💻 Interested in:
 - Data Structures & Algorithms